Tokaj: Tokaj wine region

-Tokaj wine region is a historical wine region located in northeastern Hungary and southeastern Slovakia.
-It is one of the seven larger wine regions of Hungary (Hungarian: Tokaji borrégió).
+Tokaj wine region (Tokaji borrégió) is a historical wine region located in northeastern Hungary and southeastern Slovakia.
+It is one of the seven larger wine regions of Hungary.
 Hegyalja means "foothills" in Hungarian, and this was the original name of the region.

-The region consists of 28 named villages and 11,149 hectares of classified vineyards, of which an estimated 5,500 are currently planted.
+The region consists of 28 villages and 11,149 hectares of classified vineyards, of which an estimated 5,500 are currently planted.
 Tokaj has been declared a World Heritage Site in 2002 under the name Tokaj Wine Region Historic Cultural Landscape.
 However, its fame long predated this distinction because it is the origin of Tokaji aszú wine, the world's oldest botrytized wine.